redhat-performance/quads/README.md

 git commit
 ```

-* Run git review for the first time.
+* Install git-review and run it for first time.

 ```
+yum install git-review
 git review -s
 ```

-* Now submit your patchset with git review
+* Now submit your patchset with git review (future patches you only need to run ```git review```

 ```
 git review